Sections Of This Article

 HYT watches:

 These unique watches diverge from traditional timekeeping by incorporating a fluidic time display.
-It features a bellows system that uses two liquids, one colored and one transparent, to indicate the hours via a capillary tube.
+It features a bellows system that uses two liquids, one coloured and one transparent, to indicate the hours via a capillary tube.
 This innovative hydraulic technology results in a unique time display, marrying traditional mechanics with fluid dynamics.

 The Roger Dubuis Excalibur Automatic Skeleton in Carbon RDDBEX: